zackpete/supgrade/README.md

 ## Description

-Created mainly to intercept HTTP traffic with tools like Wireshark (for connections where one can't easily expose the TLS seesion key.)
+Created mainly to intercept HTTP traffic with tools like Wireshark (for connections where one can't easily expose the TLS session key.)